mununki/rescript-comptime-poc/README.md

 Small standalone POC project for exercising the current `comptime` implementation in the sibling `../rescript` checkout.

+This POC is intended to run against `github.com/mununki/rescript` on the `poc-comptime` branch.

 The public surface used here is intentionally small:

 - `%comptime(...)` on top-level `let` bindings